aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 </details>

 We have a constructor storing the implementation contract instantiated via `new` in the private immutable variable `implementation` to save gas and a `implementation` function to return it.
-Next, we have to external functions, `prepareInstallation` and `prepareUninstallation` that we are going to implement.
+Next, we have two external functions, `prepareInstallation` and `prepareUninstallation` that we are going to implement.

 ### Implementing the `prepareInstallation` function